Efficient Generator of Mathematical Expressions for Symbolic Regression: Evaluation

 \subsubsection{The impact of the dimensionality of the latent space}

-Let us start with a series of computational experiments, where we explore the latent space for encoding mathematical expressions with random sampling.
+Let us start with a series of computational experiments exploring the latent space for encoding mathematical expressions with random sampling.
 Here, we perform symbolic regression by taking randomly sampled points in the latent space and decoding them into expressions that are then evaluated on the measurements/data.
 The expression that fits the data best is selected as the candidate for the discovered equation.

 Table~\ref{tab:ng-random} shows the number of successful runs of the random sampling approaches based on the three VAEs, CVAE, GVAE, and \HVAE.
 In the further discussion of results, we use the name HVAR for HVAE with random sampling.
 We can see here a typical example of the curse of dimensionality at work.
 When the symbolic regression algorithm explores high-dimensional latent spaces, it can easily slip into parts of those spaces that do not lead to optimal equations.
 This shows that the ability of HVAE to encode mathematical expressions in low-dimensional latent spaces is crucial for the performance of symbolic regression with HVAR.